-- A child who is receiving services through Exceptional Student Education (ESE) shall not be administratively withdrawn without prior parental notification, an IEP meeting with parents or guardians to discuss the educational impact of such a decision for the student to withdraw, and all requirements relative to due process have been completed. - In cases where at least two (2) good faith, but unsuccessful attempts to notify parents or guardians of the student have been documented, and with the approval of the Director of Exceptional Student Education, the student may be withdrawn by the school.
+- A child who is receiving services through Exceptional Student Education (ESE) shall not be administratively withdrawn without prior parental notification, an IEP staffing meeting with parents or guardians to discuss the educational impact of such a decision for the student to withdraw, and all requirements relative to due process have been completed. - In cases where at least two (2) good faith, but unsuccessful attempts to notify parents or guardians of the student have been documented, the student may be withdrawn by the school.